 Let’s help you get ready for the work by sharpening your tools first.

-Technical SEO audits don’t require a prohibitively large and bleeding-edge tech stack.
+Technical SEO audits don’t require a prohibitively large and bleeding-edge tech stack, or a technical SEO agency.
 They require a few simple tools, some of which you likely already have (while the others aren’t likely to break the bank).

 Analysis and testing